Meet the Board

 Grace Leota - Music Contracts and Funding Coordinator - Kaiwhakahaere Kirimana Puoro & Pūtea

-Grace (Rongowhakaata, Ngāti Porou) is part of the Music Team based in Tāmaki Makaurau and assists with the contracting of music funded by NZ on Air.
+Grace (Rongowhakaata, Ngāti Porou) is part of the Music Team based in Tāmaki Makaurau and assists with the contracting of music funded by NZ On Air.
 She grew up in the Aotearoa Music Industry and has been working for various industry bodies since she was 14, including The Music Managers Forum and SoundCheck Aotearoa.
 Grace also heads the Information Department at Soundsplash Festival in the off-season.

 gracel@nzonair.govt.nz